SeedSigner/seedsigner/docs/raspberry_pi_os_build_instructions.md

-# Raspberry Pi OS Build Instructions
+# Raspberry Pi OS Local Dev Build Instructions

-The released version of [SeedSigner OS](https://github.com/SeedSigner/seedsigner-os/) does not use Raspberry Pi OS since version 0.6.0.
-These build instructions (previously referred to as "Manual Installation Instructions") are most commonly used by project contributors looking to do rapid development cycles.
-If this is what you'd like to do, then continue reading.
+Since v0.6.0, official releases use our custom [SeedSigner OS](https://github.com/SeedSigner/seedsigner-os/) However, project contributors looking to do rapid development cycles typically use the older Raspberry Pi OS that we had previously built on prior to v0.6.0.
+If you're here to set up your SeedSigner for local development, continue reading.

 Begin by acquiring the latest 32-bit, Buster-based Raspberry Pi Lite operating system.
 This guide was tested using the version dated 2023-05-03; which can be found here: